Wealth infrastructure for autonomous agents · Powered by Uniswap

 Agent payments reached scale

-The x402 protocol — HTTP-native micropayments settled on-chain — has proven production-ready.
-The x402 Foundation (Coinbase + Cloudflare) is driving integration across infrastructure serving ~20% of global web traffic, Google Cloud's Agent Payments Protocol, and Vercel. v2 added multi-chain support in December 2025.
+x402, HTTP-native micropayments settled on-chain, is production-ready.
+The x402 Foundation (Coinbase + Cloudflare) is pushing integration into infrastructure that handles ~20% of global web traffic, plus Google Cloud's Agent Payments Protocol and Vercel. v2 added multi-chain support in December 2025.

 One bank.